 “We had nowhere to run,” says H. from Ukraine.
 “The door was always locked, bars on the windows, and there was a closed-circuit TV in each room.

 “And even if you managed to get out—where would you go?
 What would you do?
 Several customers were police officers, and other cops would check our visas and leave.
 So who would we have turned to for help?

-Labels: Sex Trade
+Filed Under: Sex Trade